aantron/ocaml.org/data/planet/emillon/nabomamo-2016-writeup.md

 some sort of CI: have travis run my test suite, and make a binary ready to be deployed to Heroku.
 That way, it is impossible to forget how to make changes, test and deploy, since this is all in a script.</p>
 <p>The other part that needed work is the actual Slack integration.
-The &ldquo;slash&rdquo;
+The “slash”
 command API is pretty simple: it is possible to configure a Slack team such that typing <code>/rain</code> will hit a particular URL.
 Some options are passed as <code>POST</code> data and whatever is returned is displayed in Slack.</p>